flythereddflagg/flythereddflagg.github.io/python_book/docs/07-Escape-Characters.md

   - `\o**	`
   - `\x**	`
-- Look up how to make Python print $\epsilon = \gamma c^2$ (those are the greek letters epsilon ($\epsilon$) and gamma ($\gamma​$) and the equation reads: "epsilon equals gamma c squared")
+- Look up how to make Python print $\epsilon = \gamma c^2$ (those are the greek letters epsilon ($\epsilon$) and gamma ($\gamma$) and the equation reads: "epsilon equals gamma c squared")

 ## Advanced Mastery

-- Make Python print out the <a href="https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations">
-  Navier-Stokes Equations</a> for a 3-D system in Cartesian coordinates formatted like a normal math equation using escape sequences and print statements.
+- Make Python print out the [Navier-Stokes Equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) for a 3-D system in Cartesian coordinates formatted like a normal math equation using escape sequences and print statements.

 <!-- Navigation -->